-- 4.2.18.1 A driver must never face a restrictive mission (stop or speed decrease) located just after the level transition to level STM without being warned at the appropriate distance ahead of the beginning of this restriction. - 4.2.18.2 In particular, train with good braking performance (dotted in figure) may not display the braking indication to the driver before the transition point.
+- 4.2.18.1 A driver must never face a restrictive mission (stop or speed decrease) located just after the level transition to level NTC without being warned at the appropriate distance in rear of this restriction. - 4.2.18.2 In particular, train with good braking performance (dotted in figure) may not display the braking indication to the driver before the transition point.
 As an example, when the speed drops right after the border transition because there is a closed signal near the border transition.
-Due to very short braking distances, the train could approach the closed signal in overspeed.
+Due to very short braking distances, the train could approach the closed signal faster than is appropriate to level NTC operation.
+This is considered in section 5.1.4.

-Figure 4: Train with good braking performance (dotted) and poorer braking performance (dashed)
+Figure 5 : Train with good braking performance (dotted) and poorer braking performance (dashed)

-- 4.2.18.3 If the DMI displays warning information received from the STM in HS state (see §10.5.2.6, 10.5.2.6.1 and 10.5.2.6.2 of [SS035]), when it switches to DA state, LTA and LTO BG could be located so that there is a STM wayside device in between them to warn for the restrictive mission after the LTO BG. - 4.2.18.4 If the LTA BG is located ahead of the STM wayside device, a specific operational rule can be necessary to ask the driver to take into consideration the most restrictive mission among the one displayed on the DMI and the one displayed by the lateral signalling (if any) when a level transition is announced to the driver. - 4.2.18.5 If the STM warning information is not displayed to the driver when the STM device switches to DA state, the protection of the speed reduction or the stop shall be ensured by an ETCS speed reduction at the level transition border.
+- 4.2.18.3 If the DMI displays warning information received from the STM in state HS (see [SS035] 13.2.1.5 and 13.2.1.5.1), when it switches to state DA, LTA and LTO BG could be located so that there is a STM wayside device in between them to warn for the restrictive mission after the LTO BG. - 4.2.18.4 If the LTA BG is located in advance of the national system device, a specific operational rule can be necessary to ask the driver to take into consideration the most restrictive mission among the one displayed on the DMI and the one displayed by the lateral signalling (if any) when a level transition is announced to the driver. - 4.2.18.5 If the STM warning information is not displayed to the driver when the STM device switches to state DA, the protection of the speed reduction or the stop shall be ensured by an ETCS speed reduction at the level transition border. - 4.2.18.6 This topic is project specific and is not considered in chapter 5.

-- 4.2.18.6 This topic is project specific and is not considered in chapter 5. - 4.2.19 Level transition with STM not present and no other levels are admitted - 4.2.19.1 According to [SS026] chapter 5, when trackside orders a transition to a STM Level (packet 41) which is not available onboard, the OBU shall nevertheless make the transition. - 4.2.19.2 The issue is the following: if no other levels are in the list of the ordered level(s) in packet 41 (e.g. L0 is not allowed), the transition takes place but train protection is not more provided unless national system is present and active (but unknown to EVC). - 4.2.19.3 The STM not being present, no STM control function is active (i.e. no STM Max Speed). - 4.2.19.4 In this case the TSI OPE [OPE] refers to non-harmonised rules. - 4.2.19.5 According to [SS026] 5.10.2.6 and 5.10.2.7.1, the OBU has to indicate to the driver the new STM level showing the name of the STM which shall be stored OBU according to [SS035] 7.4.1.1.7 - 4.2.19.6 Note: storing STM names is not more foreseen in B3 specification (Sub035 v.
-3.1.0 and 3.2.0 valid for BL3 MR1 and BL3 R2). - 4.2.19.7 The trackside engineering (or route compatibility rules) should consider this issue to prevent trains from running unprotected within STM area unless national operational rules allow it. - 4.2.19.8 This topic is project specific and is not considered in chapter 5.
+4.2.19 Level transition with STM not present and no other levels are admitted

+- 4.2.19.1 According to [SS026] chapter 5, when trackside orders a transition to Level NTC with a national system (packet 41 or 46) which is not available onboard, the OBU shall nevertheless make the transition. - 4.2.19.2 The issue is the following: if no other levels are in the list of the ordered level(s) in packet 41 or 46 (e.g. Level 0 is not allowed), the transition takes place but train protection is not more provided unless national system is present and active (but unknown to EVC). - 4.2.19.3 The STM not being present, no STM control function is active (i.e. no STM max Speed). - 4.2.19.4 In this case the TSI OPE [OPE] refers to non-harmonised rules. - 4.2.19.5 According to [SS026] 5.10.2.6 and 5.10.2.7.1, the OBU has to indicate to the driver the new level.